silabs-bozont/ArduinoCore-zephyr/README.md

 Note: Homebrew’s Python installation already includes `pip`, `setuptools` and `venv`.

 ### On Windows
-Windows is not currently supported.
-However it is possible to setup and build the loader using WSL.
+Building natively on Windows is not currently supported; however, it is possible to setup and build the loader using [WSL](https://learn.microsoft.com/windows/wsl/about).
 You will need to follow the instructions given above for installing on Ubuntu.

 There are two strategies:
 1) Install the sources in the native Windows filesystem (NTFS, FAT32, etc) and within WSL, cd to the root directory where you installed your sources, like: `/mnt/d/github/ArduinoCore-zephyr`.